Policy Improvement using Language Feedback Models: Introduction

 We develop a sample-efficient and cost-effective technique that uses LLMs to train~\textbf{\methodname s} (\textbf{\methodnameshort s}) for policy improvement in instruction following.
 Figure~\ref{fig:main}~illustrates policy improvement using~\methodnameshort s.
 Consider the task of interacting with objects in a kitchen to follow instructions shown in Figure~\ref{fig:comic}.
 First, in Figure~\ref{fig:feedback_model}, given a grounded environment and a base policy (i.e.~a behaviour cloned policy), we roll out the base policy to collect a small set of trajectories for different instructions.
 Next, we verbalize observations in the trajectory by describing scenes in language.
 For each instruction and verbalized trajectory pair, we query an LLM to provide feedback identifying which behaviour in the trajectory is productive to solving the task identified in the instruction (i.e.~answer yes or no).
 For instance, given an instruction ``put a clean slice of lettuce in the refridgerator'', GPT-4~\citep{openaiGPT4TechnicalReport2023}~is able to deduce that key milestones are 1) find the lettuce, 2) slice it 3) wash it in the sink, and 4) put it in the fridge.
 Consequently, such an LLM is able to identify when an agent is exhibiting~\textbf{desirable behaviour} conducive to solving tasks outlined in the instruction, for instance by taking the lettuce to the sink, versus undesirable behaviour, for instance by cooking the lettuce.
+We define desirable behaviour as productive actions that are constructive, task-beneficial, and effective in following the instruction.
+In other words, taking the action brings the agent closer (in terms of trajectory length) to accomplishing the task specified in the instruction.
 After collecting LLM feedback, we distill this world knowledge into a small and cost-effective~\methodnameshort.
 Finally, in Figure~\ref{fig:policy_improvement}, given a policy to improve on potentially new environments and instructions, we use the learned~\methodnameshort~to identify desirable actions on-line, then update the policy to imitate these actions.
-Crucially, this technique is sample-efficient and cost-effective in that it only requires few LLM interactions to collect an off-line dataset during~\methodnameshort~training (i.e.~before deployment), as opposed to many LLM interactions on-line during policy improvement (i.e.~after deployment).
+Crucially, this technique is sample-efficient in that it improves policy with no additional human-labeled demonstrations.
+Furthermore, this technique is cost-effective in that it requires few LLM interactions to collect an off-line dataset during~\methodnameshort~training (i.e.~before deployment), as opposed to many LLM interactions on-line during policy improvement (i.e.~after deployment).